alphagov/digitalmarketplace-contained/README.md

 ```
 docker login ghcr.io
 ```
-(the password is actually a Github token with the right permissions for ghcr)
+(if you are asked for a password, that is actually a Github personal token with the right permissions for pushing images to ghcr)

 ```
 $ docker push ghcr.io/alphagov/dmp-contained:0.1.0